-As you consider neighborhoods for your new restaurant, pay careful attention to how those markets compare to the target persona(s) you’ve identified.
+As you consider neighborhoods for your new restaurant, pay careful attention to how the market in these areas matches up to your target buyer.
 Note demographic statistics, economic conditions and forecasts, traffic (including foot traffic), and nearby places of interest.
-This type of information will give you a good sense of how well an area matches your ideal market.
+This type of information will give you a good sense of how well an area is suited to your restaurant.
 If the existing market conditions do not seem to align with your vision, it's probably not the best fit for your new restaurant.

 Selecting the Site

 Once you’ve identified a neighborhood that fits your concept and target market, it’s time to select the specific site for the new business.
 It takes some restaurateurs years to find and lock down their perfect location.
-The exact site should be selected only after careful consideration.
-Here are some things you should think about as you search for the site for your future restaurant:
+Here are some things you should think about as you search for the site for your future restaurant.

 The size of the building should be based on your vision for the business.
-A space may look more than adequate, but it fills up very quickly.
-Don’t just eyeball it!
-Take the time to consider everything and everyone that is going to occupy the space.
+A space may look more than adequate, but restaurant spaces fill up very quickly.
+Don’t just eyeball it.
+Take the time to consider everything and everyone that will occupy the space.
 Pick a site based on your intended seating capacity and operations.
-If you plan to have a bar area and a dining area, make sure both the size and layout of the space will be able to comfortably accommodate those areas.
+If you plan to have a bar area and a dining area, make sure both the size and layout of the space will be able to comfortably accommodate them.
 In the kitchen, you’re going to need space for staff, ingredients, and (very large) equipment.
-It certainly does not hurt to analyze the true merits of a space by drawing out some detailed floor plans.
+The best way forward is to analyze the full potential of the space by drawing out some detailed floor plans.

 When you're the new sign on the block, a little visibility can go a long way.
-You need potential customers in the area to know that your restaurant exists and is open for business.
-You want the local traffic to be able to see your restaurant as they pass by.
+You need to be able to alert potential customers in the area to the fact that your restaurant exists and is open for business, so you want the local traffic to be able to see your restaurant as they pass by.
 It's difficult for people to get excited about a new dining option in their area if they can't see it.
-Do your best to find a location that is visible from the street or an in an area with heavy foot traffic.
+Do your best to find a location that is visible from the street or in an area with heavy foot traffic.
 If the concept is a discreet, underground speakeasy, you better have a solid strategy for attracting business in other ways.

 Finding the right restaurant location can take years.
 There's a reason that people spend so long looking for the perfect spot; the location can make or break a new restaurant.
 Make sure that you take your time and consider all relevant factors before picking the site for your new restaurant.